Key Points

-So, what is the defects per unit of this production line?
+So, what are the defects per unit of this production line?

 Defects per unit, commonly known as DPU, is a measurement representing the average number of defects that occur with each product unit.

-The calculation is the quantity of defects among a group of products divided by the quantity of products in the group.
+The calculation is the number of defects among a group of products divided by the number of products in the group.

 The DPU calculation, showing the total number of defects divided by the total units produced